chipster/chipster-openshift/k3s/backup-to-s3.md

 In the admin view, click the button `Start backup`.
 Check the logs of the file-storage service to see that it worked.

 ## Archive server
+### Setup the archive server

-There is a little program `BackupArchive` which can download backups from S3 to a local disk on the archive server.
+There is a little program `BackupArchive` which can download backups from S3 to a server file system.
+This is ment to be run on a remote server, which is unlikely to be lost at the same time with the primary Chipster server.
+We'll call this `archive server`.
+This also enables incremental file backups.
 These instructions are written for Ubuntu 16.04.

 Install Java with `SDKMAN!`: